What is a Substance Abuse Counselor?

 - Chemical Dependency Technician

 - Assessment Specialist

-New jobs are being produced at a rate of 23.2% which is lower than average.
-The Bureau of Labor Statistics predicts 23,800 new jobs for Substance Abuse Counselors by 2026.
-The BLS estimates 14,100 yearly job openings in this field per year.
+In the United States, there were 102,400 jobs for Substance Abuse Counselor in 2016.
+New jobs are being produced at a rate of 23.2% which is above the national average.
+The Bureau of Labor Statistics predicts 23,800 new jobs for Substance Abuse Counselor by 2026.
+The BLS estimates 14,100 yearly job openings in this field.

 - Microsoft Excel